 Life is Strange: True Colors Review – Feel My Emotions

-Life is Strange has evolved into one of the best story-driven games in recent years.
+Life is Strange has evolved into one of the best story-driven games in recent years and this is no different for Life is Strange: True Colors.
 What began as an attempt to convey the narrative of a group of teenagers with unique abilities in an episodic style has now evolved into a full-fledged game at launch.
 While the developer of the first Life is Strange game is no longer working on the series, a worthy successor has been found in Deck Nine, which has worked on the last few games.

 Life is Strange: True Colors introduces a new setting, a new point of view, and a new protagonist to the series.
 Alex Chen is a teen who did not have the most idyllic childhood.
 She was raised by a foster family but was often in problems owing to her unusual abilities.
 These allowed her to sense the emotions of those around her, even projecting their feelings into herself and mirroring them with her actions.